Rhythm of Happiness General Talk (Part 2)

 Rhythm can develop into a deeper practice as we learn to add more complexity.
-In the second part of this talk, Phakchok Rinpoche explains how we may continue to develop.
+In the second part of this talk, Phakchok Rinpoche explains how we may continue to develop our practice over time.
 How can we analyze with more clarity?
 How can we examine our usual rhythm and transform it into something more healthy?

 Five Finger Reminder

-Rinpoche uses the five fingers of our hand to represent the five negative thoughts:
+Rinpoche uses the five fingers of our hand to represent the five negative thoughts or five negative emotions:

 1. The thumb represents anger